mainmatter/playbook/development-process/README.md

 deploying all changes that get merged into a project's main branch to production automatically, we recommend creating a mechanism that allows booting per-branch/pull request staging systems on demand which we call preview systems.
+Preview systems are production-like environments that run the entire application with a particular revision of the application's source code (e.g. that of a branch/pull request) with real production or production-like data.
 These systems would ideally be automatically created for every new pull request (and destroyed once the pull request was merged).
 A link to the respective system would be added to the pull request automatically.
 Preview systems are particularly helpful for letting non-technical stakeholders that cannot run the entire application themselves inspect features or changes.
 That way they can validate the respective features or changes and give feedback that engineers can then address before releasing to production.
 Preview systems also allow sharing status with external stakeholders that might not even have access to the application's sources at all.